Skip the Car, Plane or Bus. Plan Your Trip to Boston by Train.

 Washington, DC, New York and Philadelphia to Boston

 The route hugs the Connecticut coastline, with picturesque vistas of harbors, ships and bridges.
-Enjoy onboard WiFi free of charge on the Acela Express or Northeast Regional train.
+Enjoy onboard WiFi free of charge on the Acela or Northeast Regional train.

 More Reason to Travel by Train